EndPointCorp/end-point-blog/2019/01/31/adding-awesomplete-to-vue-components.html.md

 <img src="/blog/2019/01/31/adding-awesomplete-to-vue-components/banner.jpg" alt="IBM Model M SSK keyboard" />

-[Awesomplete](https://leaverou.github.io/awesomplete/) is an <em>“Ultra lightweight, customizable, simple autocomplete widget with zero dependencies, built with modern standards for modern browsers”</em>.
+[Awesomplete](https://leaverou.github.io/awesomplete/) is an “Ultra lightweight, customizable, simple autocomplete widget with zero dependencies, built with modern standards for modern browsers.”

-Awesomplete caught my attention when I was looking for a lightweight autocomplete implementation to add to an existing, heavily styled form in a Vue.js single-file component.
+Awesomplete caught my attention when I was looking for a lightweight autocomplete implementation to add to an existing, heavily styled form in a Vue.js single-​file component.
 There are no fewer than 10 options on the [Awesome Vue.js](https://github.com/vuejs/awesome-vue#autocomplete) list of autocomplete libraries, but many of them brought their own dependencies or custom styling and I was looking for something simpler to add autocomplete features to my form.

-I have created a [live JSFiddle demo](https://jsfiddle.net/endpointpatrick/9czpvo58/9/) showing an implementation of Awesomplete in a Vue.js app, but the remainder of this post contains more details about adding Awesomplete to a single-file component in a larger Vue application.
+I have created a [live JSFiddle demo](https://jsfiddle.net/endpointpatrick/9czpvo58/9/) showing an implementation of Awesomplete in a Vue.js app, but the remainder of this post contains more details about adding Awesomplete to a single-​file component in a larger Vue application.

-Here is a screenshot and sample code for a simplified version of the Vue single-file component that I was working with:
+Here is a screenshot and sample code for a simplified version of the Vue single-​file component that I was working with:

 <img src="/blog/2019/01/31/adding-awesomplete-to-vue-components/form.png" alt="Simple form" />